Ea0011/edvai/pixart-alpha.md

 1. Class-conditioned pre-training initialized from a pre-trained Diffusion Transformer (DiT) model in order to capture pixel dependencies before even conditioning on text.
 Suitable initialization from a pre-trained model effectively accelerates the training of the model.

 2. Conditioned training on (text, image) pairs.
 This is where conditioning and correspondences between images and text is learned.
-Text and image dataset is produced from LAION dataset by applying a pre-trained LLaVa model to refine text inputs.
+Text and image dataset is produced from LAION and SAM datasets by applying a pre-trained LLaVa model to refine text inputs.

 3. Aeshtetic training is the last stage where the model is taught to produce stylistically pleasing and high res images.